This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-Microsoft SQL Server(DBaaS) List page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+Microsoft SQL Server(DBaaS) List On the page, you can view detailed information of the selected resource and, if necessary, edit the information.

 | Category | Detailed description |